emagiz/emdocs/mds/microlearning/crashcourse-platform-design-what-is-a-message-mapping.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-what-is-a-message-mapping--context-menu-es-mapping.png"></p>

-Selecting one of the above options will lead you to a overview similar to the one I show below
+Selecting one of the above options will lead you to an overview similar to the one I show below

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-what-is-a-message-mapping--message-mapping-overview.png"></p>

-In this overview you can actualize the message mapping between the system (identifiable by the blue bar above the definition) and eMagiz (identifiable by the green bar above the definition).
+In this overview, you can actualize the message mapping between the system (identifiable by the blue bar above the definition) and eMagiz (identifiable by the green bar above the definition).
-In the next microlearning we will continue to actualize the message mapping so we can transform the data between the external system and eMagiz.
+In the next microlearning, we will continue to actualize the message mapping so we can transform the data between the external system and eMagiz.

 ##### Practice

 ## 4. Assignment

-Navigate to Design and open the message mapping option of atleast one integration within your project.
+Navigate to Design and open the message mapping option of at least one integration within your project.
 This assignment can be completed within the (Academy) project that you have created/used in the previous assignment.

 ## 5. Key takeaways

-With message mapping we mean: Drawing lines, making notes and defining static inputs between two message definitions to identify how data elements will be transformed from the source to the target definition
+With message mapping we mean: Drawing lines, making notes, and defining static inputs between two message definitions to identify how data elements will be transformed from the source to the target definition
-In other words, the art of a good message mapping lies within your ability to correctly translate between two definitions. eMagiz will help you to make that art a reality.
+In other words, the art of good message mapping lies within your ability to correctly translate between two definitions. eMagiz will help you to make that art a reality.

 ##### Solution